dbushell/dbushell-2k15/src/data/blog/2012/2012-03-20-preserving-the-web.md

 In regards to our content he says:

-<blockquote><p>Publish it.
+> Publish it.
 Publish it on the network.
 Put it out there, using standardised formats.
 Care for the URLs.
 Make sure those URLs last.
-And make lots of copies, and allow people to make lots of copies.</p></blockquote>
+And make lots of copies, and allow people to make lots of copies.

 When I first watched this talk I felt somewhat enlightened.
 Suddenly I understood the importance of archiving our digital history.
 Then I remembered many occasions in the past where I've had a similar revelation.
 These occasions had something in common, I was looking for work I'd lost to time.

 This domain [dbushell.com] has been online for coming on 9 years but I made many more amateur contributions to the _World Wide Web_ when I was a youngling.
 Probably embarrasing things, likely many Geocities websites, but _mine_ nonetheless.
 I've searched many archives but most or my "early years" are lost.

 ## Preserving a Website

 So as it happens I [recently](/2012/03/06/design-heroes/) shut up shop at my _other_ blog [Design Heroes](http://designheroes.co.uk).
 I scheduled a mass deletion for an upcoming free weekend but — thankfully! — Mr. Keith's video intervened.
 Now, I have no delusion that my little bookmark blog has any value to others, but I do know I'll kick myself in a decade's time when I think back to the day I deleted several years of my life on a hangover Sunday.

 The answer?
 Perserve the website.
 I had my doubts about pickling a USB stick so I decided to keep Design Heroes online in suspended animation.
 This required:

 * Minimising external resources.
 * Removing the underlying CMS and database.
 * Maintaining/redirecting the original URLs.
 * Making a copy of the website for download.
 * Adding a notice for future visitors.

 Design Heroes has just under 1000 pages so manual archival wasn't an attractive option.
 I started by editing the PHP templates to remove things like social buttons and searching — interactivity that isn't going to work in the deep freeze.